Flooding is one of the biggest natural hazards affecting the safety and sustainability of communities across Wales.

 - prepare for and manage flood events effectively

-Current active projects that support our national flood risk objectives include:
+Current active projects that support our national flood risk management evidence / research needs include:

-Completed projects that also support the delivery of our national flood risk objectives include:
+Completed projects that also support the delivery of our national flood risk management evidence / research needs include:

 Other research opportunities